The Benefits of Bone Broth

 Pour it into a thermos and sip it on its own or as part of your lunch.

 Use it to make grains.

-When cooking your favorite ancient grain, such as quinoa or farro, use bone broth instead of water for added flavor and all the health benefits
+When cooking your favourite ancient grain, such as quinoa or farro, use bone broth instead of water for added flavor and all the health benefits.

 Freeze for later use.